 Note: 1.
-All figures above are in average yearly basis, except foreign exchange business as in aggregation basis.
+All figures above are in average yearly basis, except foreign exchange business as in aggregation basis.2.
+The amount of foreign exchange business declined in 2023 due to the high base in 2022.
+Taiwan's overall

-- 2. The amount of foreign exchange business declined in 2023 due to the high base in 2022.
-Taiwan's overall import and export volumes decreased in 2022, causing the import and export business to decline. - 3.
-The non-performing loans outstanding at the end of 2023 amounted to NT\$3,636 million, representing a non-performing loan ratio of 0.17% and a bad debt coverage ratio of 985%.
+3. The non-performing loans outstanding at the end of 2023 amounted to NT\$3,636 million, representing a non- performing loan ratio of 0.17% and a bad debt coverage ratio of 985%.